-Building on existing services the government is progressing the following actions:
+Building on existing services the government is progressing the following initial actions 2020-2022.

+Action: Policy work on employment products and services, will include consideration of support options that promote:

+- micro enterprise and self-employment - new businesses that promote disability employment - disabled people to take up work opportunities created by new assistive and digital technologies

+• innovative job design including customised employment.

+This ties in with the Welfare Overhaul and Future of Work initiatives.
+The responsible Ministries are Social Development, Business, Innovation and Employment and Education.

+Action: Explore the use of digital platforms to support disabled people and people with health conditions to get employment and to support them while they are in employment.

+This ties in with the Welfare Overhaul and the Future of work.
+The responsible Ministries are Social Development, Business, Innovation and Employment and Education.

-Initial actions 2020-2022 Links Responsibility Policy work on employment products and services, will include consideration of support options that promote: micro enterprise and self-employment new businesses that promote disability employment disabled people to take up work opportunities created by new assistive and digital technologies innovative job design including customised employment Welfare Overhaul + M Future of work De + of In Er + Explore the use of digital platforms to support disabled people and people with health conditions to get employment and to support them while they are in employment Policy work on the first principles of the active labour market policy system will include consideration of the needs of disabled people and people with health conditions Explore social procurement options as a mechanism for government to support disadvantaged jobseekers in partnership with employers Procurement for broader outcomes
+Action: Policy work on the first principles of the active labour market policy system will include consideration of the needs of disabled people and people with health conditions.

-This plan is a living document and new actions will be developed that address this priority alongside Government's broader work programme, guided by the kaupapa and informed by monitoring.

-New Zealand Government
+This ties in with the Welfare Overhaul and Future of Work initiatives.
+The responsible Ministries are Social Development, Business, Innovation and Employment and Education.

+Action: Explore social procurement options as a mechanism for government to support disadvantaged jobseekers in partnership with employers.

+This ties in with "Procurement for Broader Outcomes".
+The responsible Ministries are Social Development, Business, Innovation and Employment and Education.

+End of Working Matters